acournoyer1/SYSC-3303-Project/README.md

 			-If write, then type in the name of the file you would like to write to -If read, then type in the name of the file you would like to read from

+	4. for effective use from computer to computer you must add the computer that is running the server's "machine name" to the text file entitled IP adress. in order to start client.
+The same should be done for error simulator even if error sim and server are run on the same machine.

 Testing instructions: